 - Advanced analytics and call reporting

-How to pick the best contact center software for your team?
+How to pick the best call center software for your team

-The best way to pick the best contact center software for your team is to ask yourself the following three questions:
+The best way to pick the right contact center software for your team is to ask yourself the following three questions:

 How will the software fit with my current and future teams?

-At the same time, it’s important to realize that the team you have today will change.
-Call volumes may go up, new products might require new kinds of service, your team may expand.
-All these things will change what software is the ideal option for your team.
-So it’s best to balance your future needs with your current state—that way you don’t end up outgrowing your software.
+Remember that your team will change, and your business will evolve.
+Call volumes may go up, new products might require different types of services, and your team could expand.
+Customers and employees may prefer different or newer communication channels.
+These factors will determine which software is the ideal option for your team.
+It’s best to balance your future needs with your current state so you don’t outgrow your software.

 How can you transform customer experience with a call center system?

 You can transform customer experience with a call center system by:

 - Offering 24/7 self-service via voice or touch-tone-activated IVR.

 - Creating more bandwidth for your agents with automated call routing.

 - Making it easier for customers and agents to switch between service channels.